ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 Coming soon to Microsoft Teams, Information Barriers policies can help limit communications between specific groups of people.
 Information Barriers can help your organization comply with industry standards and regulations, and avoid potential conflicts of interest.
 To learn more, see [Information Barriers](information-barriers.md).

 This article describes how to define Information Barriers policies.
-Before you define a policy, make sure to review the information in the important considerations and prerequisites sections.
+Before you define a policy, make sure to review the information in the important considerations, prerequisites, and preparing your environment sections.

 ## Important considerations and best practices